 If the amount disbursed to the student is less than the amount the student earned, and for which the student is otherwise eligible, the student is eligible to receive a Post-withdrawal disbursement of the earned aid that was not received.
 This may result in a credit balance for the student.
-Students with a credit balance will be notified by the Business Office, according to the Institutional Refund policy.
+Students with a credit balance will be notified by the Office of Business Affairs, according to the Institutional Refund policy.